cpouchon/ORTHOSKIM/README.md

 The sequence capture is driven on genomic or transcriptomic global (or untargeted) assemblies.
 This allowed to capture from a single assembly dataset different targeted sequences (*e.g.* cpDNA, mtDNA and rDNA genes).

-ORTHOSKIM pipeline uses different modes to compute the databases, capture the targeted sequences and align them between taxa (see Figure 1).
+ORTHOSKIM pipeline uses different modes to compute the databases, capture the targeted sequences and align them between libraries (see Figure 1).

 > **NOTE**: A *mode_done.log* file is created during the pipeline containing the list of sample libraries that were correctly processed, whereas unprocessed libraries were added into *mode_error.log* file.
 This file could be used to remove processed libraries from the initial sample file if the script has to be re-run.
 Command lines are also print if users want to re-run specific commands on some libraries.

 ### 3.1.
 Database (optional)

-ORTHOSKIM provides a mode to create gene database for the mitochondrial, chloroplast and ribosomal regions with `-m database` mode along with `-t mitochondrion, chloroplast, nucrdna` targets (purple arrows in Fig. 1).
-To do this, genomic annotations for these compartments has to be collected across taxa in a single file and set into the config file.
+ORTHOSKIM provides a mode to create the gene reference database for the mitochondrial, chloroplast and ribosomal regions with `-m database` mode along with `-t mitochondrion, chloroplast, nucrdna` targets (purple arrows in Fig. 1).
+To do this, genomic annotations for these compartments has to be collected across different taxa in a single file (file location set into the config file).

-ORTHOSKIM will then extract all CDS, rRNA and tRNA genes from these annotations and align them into the given seeds thanks to *EXONERATE* to keep a standard gene name and  to correctly identify the extracted genes.
+ORTHOSKIM will extract all CDS, rRNA and tRNA genes from these annotations and align them into the given seeds thanks to *EXONERATE* to keep a standard gene name and correctly identify the extracted genes.
 Output files (l.
-40-41, 46-48 and 50) are generated containing a bank of reference genes.
+40-41, 46-48 and 50), composed of reference genes bank, are generated.
 Only genes given in the seeds will be included on the reference sequences.

 > **NOTE**: Users have to collect all three genomic annotations and corresponding seeds to run ORTHOSKIM (or two for non plant model), as a selection is done on contigs from these different genomic regions (see 3.3.1.b. section).
 If users want to capture nuclear or busco markers, this step is skipped.
 In such case, users have to collected reference sequences for these markers into the *config_orthoskim.txt* file, by following instructions for the sequence header.

-We also supplied with ORTHOSKIM a function, *SortDB.py*, to reduce the reference sequences datasets or the genomic annotations by specific family.
-This script can be used in order to reduce the computational time of capture if too much sequences of reference were collected (see section 4.2.1).
+We also supplied with ORTHOSKIM different functions to reduce the reference sequences datasets or the genomic annotations (*AnotFilter.py* or *SortDB_family.py*, *SortDB_lineages.py* functions).
+These functions can be used in order to reduce the computational time of capture if too much sequences of reference were collected (see section 4.2.1).